Louisvictoria/xam/README.md

 Regularly review and enhance site performance based on analytics data.
 Compact and efficient codebase ensures easier maintenance and future scalability.

-These recommendations not only focus on lead generation, user engagement, and SEO practices but also underscore the importance of maintaining a streamlined and efficient website through consistent UI elements, contributing to long-term sustainability and ease of future developments.
+These recommendations not only focus on lead generation, user engagement, and SEO practices that will lead to a good search engine indexing or web ranking but also underscore the importance of maintaining a streamlined and efficient website through consistent UI elements.
+Adding customer centric web functionalities that provides better UX while connecting to them seamlessly which will contribute long-term sustainability and ease of future developments.

 Thank you!